Indigenous Conference Services is 100% Indigenous-owned and operated. ICS conferences and events are developed in a

 Conference papers must be presented in the finish format not less than 60 days prior to the event.

-First round of calling for papers closing date will be on February 28, 2023; with a second, if required
+Second round of calling for papers closing date will be on June 30, 2023

 Papers that are not chosen in the first round may be resubmitted in the second round